Eight key legal reforms in 2023 that take Malaysia forward

 It added that those who retired from 2013 onwards should only receive a pension based on the original amount when they retired as there was allegedly no salary revision for civil servants after 2012.

-According to the PSD, the last increment for civil servants’ wages was in 2012 at between 9 and 13 per cent.
+According to the PSD, the last increment for civil servants’ wages was in 2012 at between nine and 13 per cent.

 The pensioners then wrote another letter on Dec 1 to the PSD demanding the government make the necessary adjustments to any shortfall due in their pensions.